snowplow/documentation/docs/pipeline/enrichments/what-is-enrichment/index.md

 ### Overview

-During Enrichment your events have extra properties and values attached to them, also know as dimension widening.
+During Enrichment your events have extra properties and values attached to them, also known as dimension widening.

 Snowplow enrichments can be categorized into three brackets: